nonarkitten/dis68k/README.md

 originally developed in 1991 and written in era-appropriate unstandardised C.
 It was released into the public domain in 1993.

+This fork of dis68k was created by Kevin Cozens from the Thomas Harte fork.
+The following changes were made:
+* map files only need the region start address
+* added more region types
+* outputs a warning if regions overlap
+* generated op-codes line up properly
+* fixed some bugs including one that locked up the program

-This fork of dis68k was forked from the fork created by Thomas Harte.
-The Thomas Harte fork seeked to modernise the original source code written by
-W. de Waal:
+The Thomas Harte fork seeked to modernise the original source code written by W. de Waal:
 * to ensure that it builds with modern compilers;
 * to give it normative command-line invocation; and
 * where possible, to adapt the code to utilise more modern language constructs.